bard/emacs-run-command/README.md

 And customize `run-command-recipes` to include `run-command-local`.

-### Readable name
+### Readable command names

-Use `:display` to provide a more descriptive command name.
-For example:
+Use `:display` to provide a more descriptive name for a command:

 ```emacs-lisp
 (defun run-command-local ()